 Tick off as you go.

-Let’s not rely on our memory and actually start setting up reminders and alarms for things which are really important.
+Let’s not rely on our memory and actually start setting up reminders and alarms for things that are really important.
+I use Google Calendar for all my alarms & reminders.

 When you really can’t afford to forget something, it is a good idea to write it down in a prominent place so you don’t forget.
 I have used Post-it’s in my office as reminders for myself and I think they work pretty well.